-Ellen Desjardins was the editor in chief of Canadian Food Studies from its inception in 2013 to 2019.
+Ellen Desjardins was the editor-in-chief of Canadian Food Studies from its inception in 2013 to 2019.
 She has a background in public health nutrition and, more recently, a PhD in human geography.
-Now retired, Ellen lives on Vancouver Island and is active with the Slow Food movement there.

 Charles Z. Levkoe is the Canada Research Chair in Sustainable Food Systems, the Director of the Sustainable Food Systems Lab and an Associate Professor in the Department of Health Sciences at Lakehead University.
 His community engaged research uses a food systems lens to better understand the importance of, and connections between social justice, ecological regeneration, regional economies and active democratic engagement.
 Through community-based, action-oriented inquiry and teaching and the development of placed-based action projects, his research contributes to critical discussions that inform theory, civil society action and public policy. https://www.lakeheadu.ca/users/L/clevkoe

 Assistant Administrator: Alexia Moyer